-The IESO’s Save on Energy Remote First Nation Energy-Efficiency Program (RFNEEP) program provides funding support to remote First Nation communities to implement energy-efficiency projects that will help them manage energy use more effectively to save on energy costs, and increase the comfort of their homes and businesses.
+The IESO’s Save on Energy Remote First Nations Energy-Efficiency Program (RFNEEP) program provides funding support to remote First Nations communities to implement energy-efficiency projects that will help them manage energy use more effectively to save on energy costs, and increase the comfort of their homes and businesses.
 With transmission connection on its way to these remote communities, now is an ideal time to build awareness about the benefits of energy efficiency.

 The RFNEEP follows a two-step process.
 The first step is a free energy audit for homes and businesses to assess how they use energy.
 Based on the results of the energy audit, qualified homes and businesses may receive no-cost energy-saving measures to help them manage energy use, save on energy costs and improve their comfort.

 Insulation and draft-proofing upgrades